Anthony M. Tang

-Anthony Tang is a 2011 graduate of Wake Forest University with a Bachelor of Arts in Communication.
-During his four years at Wake Forest, he served as Percussion Section Leader in 2008 and as Drum Major in 2009 and 2010 for the Spirit of the Old Gold and Black.
+Anthony M. Tang is a 2011 graduate of Wake Forest University with a Bachelor of Arts in Communication.
+During his four years at Wake Forest, Anthony served as Percussion Section Leader in 2008 and as Drum Major in 2009 and 2010 for the Spirit of the Old Gold and Black.
 Additionally, Anthony served as the first Chapter President of the newly recolonized Kappa Zeta Chapter of Kappa Kappa Psi.
 Anthony completed his Master of Education in Higher Education Administration at Northeastern University and currently serves in the University Advancement Office at Wake Forest University a a Development Officer.
-In addition to his work with SOTOGAB, Anthony serves numerous other organizations including the Wake Forest Athletic Advisory Council, the Piedmont Wind Symphony as the President of the Board of Directors, and the Music for All Board of Directors.
+In addition to his volunteer work with SOTOGAB, Anthony serves numerous other organizations such as the Wake Forest Athletic Advisory Council, the Piedmont Wind Symphony as the President of the Board of Directors, and the Music for All Board of Directors.
 Anthony is originally from Rocky Mount, North Carolina and currently resides in Winston-Salem, North Carolina with his wife, Megan; son, Hudson; and their dog, Josie.

 Dr. Jack Dostal joined the faculty in the Department of Physics at Wake Forest University in 2010.
 He has a Ph.D. in physics from Montana State University as well as degrees in physics from the University of Northern Iowa and Iowa State University.
 He also served on the physics faculty at the University of Montana for three years prior to his arrival in Winston-Salem.
 In the 1990s he played baritone in the Drum Corps International Finalist Colts Drum and Bugle Corps from Dubuque, IA as well as the Govenaires Senior Drum and Bugle Corps.
 He was also a trombonist in the University of Northern Iowa Panther Marching Band.
 In addition to his visual and marching responsibilities with SOTOGAB, Dr. Dostal also plays in the Salem Trombone Choir.